gopinathsjsu/team-project-renaissance/README.md

 - Added update username on register
 - Implemented encrypt password on register and decrypt to login

+Gayathri:
+- Created a dummy table with records to experiment fetch functionality to transactions tab

 **4/7/2021**
 Surabhi:
 - Worked on deploying code to cloud